coderitter/knight-form/README.md

 - Visuals elements: `Row`, `FieldSet`, `FormFrame`
 - Behavioural elements: `Mapping`, `FieldValueMapping`

-Buttons, visual elements and behavioural elements are in fact just sub classes of `Element`.
+Buttons, visual elements and behavioural elements are in fact just sub classes of `FormElement`.
 We differentiate them hear simply to have a nicer way of thinking about it.

 And yes, the form itself is a field.
 It is your root element and because it is a field you also can nest it inside other forms.
 So you will be able to define forms for your domain objects and then you can combine them.
 You will just want get rid of the form frame and its buttons when rendering.
 The good thing is that you do not need to think about it because our renderers will do that automatically.

 UML diagram

-# Element
+# FormElement

-The `Element` is the base class for every element in the tree.
+The `FormElement` is the base class for every element in the tree.
 Here are its properties.

 - `parent`: Every element knows its parent.
 (You do not have to set it by yourself.)
 - `elements`: Every element can have arbitrary many sub elements.
 (It is a tree.)